dell/csm-docs/content/v3/support/cert-csi/_index.md

 > Database (SQLite) file for test suites is `<storage-class-name>.db` in the working directory of cert-csi.\
 > Database (SQLite) file for functional test suites is `cert-csi-functional.db` in the working directory of cert-csi.

 > NOTE: If using the container image, these files will be inside the container.
-If you are interested in these files, it is recommended to use the exectuable.
+If you are interested in these files, it is recommended to use the executable.

 ## Run All Test Suites